RefactoringTools/wrangler/README.txt

      function                   : place cursor at anywhere at the function clause.
 Wrangler will guide you through
+	                          the possible candidates one by one, and ask whether you want to fold it or not.

+     Introduce new macro        : highlight the expression/pattern that you wish to replace with macro application, and you'll be prompted from a new macro name.

+     Fold against macro def     : place cursor at anywhere at the function definition.
+Wrangler will direct you through
-	                          the possible candidates one by one, and ask whether you want to fold it.
+                                  the possible candidates one by one, and for each candidate ask whether you want to fold it or not.

      Tuple function arguments   : place cursor at the beginning of the parameter that is to be the first